BP Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Production: 2.3 million barrels of oil equivalent per day, supported by high plant reliability and increased Gulf of America production.
+• Production: 2.3 million barrels of oil equivalent per day, supported by high plant reliability and increased production in the Gulf of America.

-• Refining: Availability exceeded 96%, with throughput at over 1.5 million barrels per day, the highest in four years.
+• Refining: Availability above target at 96%, with throughput exceeding 1.5 million barrels per day, the highest in four years.

-• Hybrid Debt Reduction: Announced plan to reduce corporate hybrid stack by over $4 billion by the end of 2027.
+• Debt Management: Net debt increased due to working capital build, but BP remains confident in achieving its net debt target.
+Plans announced to reduce corporate hybrid stack by over $4 billion by the end of 2027.

 2. Strategic Updates and Business Highlights